jberry93/Notebook/Notes/Javascript/Javascript_4.md

 (http://shibemart.com/static/media/uploads/services/vryhckr/.thumbnails/programmer-555x0.jpg)

 ### Mutations
 Make a function whose argument is an array with 2 strings.
-If the first element string in the array has all the letters of the second element string in the same array then return true.
+If the first element in the array has all the letters of the second element in the same array then return true.
 If not, return false.

 Here's the basic setup of our function: